-Principal Investigators: Courtland Robinson, Johns Hopkins & Lina Abirafeh, American University of Beirut
+Principal Investigators: Courtland Robinson, Johns Hopkins & Lina Abirafeh, Lebanese American University

 Child marriage negatively impacts health outcomes for girls and their communities.
 It contributes to maternal mortality, as risks for pregnancy complications are highest in adolescence.
 Additionally, marriage increases risk to intimate partner violence, which often means the end of a girl’s education and vocational opportunities, and increases a girl’s risk of exposure to sexually transmitted infections, including HIV.